elementor/elementor-developers-docs/src/form-fields/field-validation.md

 ## Validation Method

 The method that triggers the validation process called `validation()`.
-In your field class, use the method as follows:
+This method makes sure the end-user entered a valid value by running a set of checks.
+If one of the checks fails, the method adds an error using `$ajax_handler->add_error( $field, $message )`.

+When the form is submitted, Elementor checkes whether all the fields have valid values.
+Using the ajax handler, Elementor can add error messages to the fields that fail validation.
+If the field value is valid, the server will process the form submission.
+Otherwise, an ajax handler will be sent with the error message.

 ```php
 class Elementor_Test_Field extends \ElementorPro\Modules\Forms\Fields\Field_Base {